 I attempted to reverse the original algorithm and make a de/compressor in Delphi and actually succeeded in writing a decompressor but couldn't come up with the compressor.

-Download The Cotomi Decompressor with sources (351 downloads).
+Download The Cotomi Decompressor with sources

 MIO to WAV convertor